 Because the vaccine won't provide complete protection, follow these guidelines when traveling to high-risk areas:

 - Wash your hands.
 Frequent hand-washing in hot, soapy water is the best way to control infection.
 Wash before eating or preparing food and after using the toilet.
-Carry an alcohol-based hand sanitizer for times when water isn't available.
+Carry an alcohol-based hand sanitizer for times when soap and water aren't available.

 - Avoid raw fruits and vegetables.
 Because raw produce may have been washed in contaminated water, avoid fruits and vegetables that you can't peel, especially lettuce.
-To be absolutely safe, you may want to avoid raw foods entirely.
+To be safe, you may want to avoid raw foods.

-- Know where the doctors are.
-Find out in advance about medical care in the areas you'll visit, and carry a list of the names, addresses and phone numbers of recommended doctors.
+- Know where the health care providers are.
+Find out about medical care in the areas you'll visit.
+Carry a list of the names, addresses and phone numbers of health care providers.